 This metric tells an important story about the ease of your application process.
 If you find that there is a sharp dropoff of applicants from the beginning to the end of your application, it might be a good time to revise your job application length.
 A quick tip – a good candidate experience is a fast candidate experience, so ditch the applications that take 15 minutes to fill out.

 This is the amount of time it takes you to fill a position.
 According to the SHRM Talent Acquisition Report, the average time to fill is 36 days.
-Knowing this metric is important for planning your year in recruitment, setting expectations accordingly, and measuring how efficiently your department is working.
+Knowing your time to fill metric is important for planning your year in recruitment, setting expectations accordingly, and measuring how efficiently your department is working.

 Time-to-hire is the amount of time that passes between a candidate entering your database and when the candidate accepts an offer.
 Keep in mind that top candidates are off the market in 10 days.
 When you find your dream candidate, you need to act fast to ensure that competitors don’t beat you to the offer.

 Cost per hire is simply the total cost incurred to recruit your final candidate.
 This is important to track for budgeting reasons, but it is also an important metric to measure the productivity of your recruiters.
-By calculating this metric you’ll be able to make informed decisions on how to allocate recruitment dollars.
+By calculating this metric you’ll be able to make informed decisions on how to allocate recruitment dollars (FYI – average cost per hire according to SHRM is $4,000).
 To calculate the cost per hire, you’ll need to use the formula:

 CPH = (Internal recruiting costs + External recruiting costs) / Total number of hires